What to Pack for Your Antarctica Adventure

 - Hiking boots

-—Your boots must be sturdy and fully waterproof, with good ankle support and traction for walking on snowy or icy conditions.
+—For Sail One Way Itinerary: Your boots must be sturdy and fully waterproof, with good ankle support and traction for walking on snowy or icy conditions.
 Make sure that they have been broken in to prevent blisters.
-Again, NHA will provide waterproof Neos overshoes to wear over your boots for wet shore landings.
+Again, Nat Hab will provide waterproof Neos overshoes to wear over your boots for wet shore landings.
 Although not required, as a personal preference some clients have chosen to bring a pair of rubber bog boots to wear for shore excursions.
 These types of boots work well for local conditions.
 If you do bring bog boots, please keep luggage weight limits in mind for our internal flights.
 A good trick is to wear the boots on the plane so they don’t take up space and add weight to your checked luggage.

 —Lined Crocs or warm, hard-soled slippers are highly recommended for wearing on board the boat.